LESSEN YOUR EMMISSIONS. DON’T SACRIFICE YOUR COMFORT.

-Propane is a safe, efficient, and portable fuel – chemical symbol C3H8 – that is a derivative of natural gas processing and oil refining.
+Propane is a safe, efficient, and portable fuel – chemical symbol C3H8 – that is produced during natural gas processing and oil refining.

-Propane is from the family of light hydrocarbons; called natural gas liquids (NGL) when sourced from natural gas processing, or liquefied petroleum gases (LPG) when sourced from oil refining.
+Propane is from the family of light hydrocarbons; called natural gas liquids (NGL) when sourced from natural gas, or liquefied petroleum gas (LPG) when sourced from oil refining.
 Other members of the NGL and LPG families include butane and ethane.

-Recognized for its low environmental impact by both Canada’s Alternative Fuels Act –and British Columbia’s Greenhouse Gas Reduction Act– propane is one of the hottest, cleanest burning, and most versatile fuels in existence.
+Propane has been recognized for its low environmental impact by both Canada’s Alternative Fuels Act –and British Columbia’s Greenhouse Gas Reduction Act– and is one of the hottest, cleanest burning, and most versatile fuels in existence.
 Propane’s greenhouse gas (GHG) and particulate emissions are significantly lower than most other carbon-based fuels, such as gasoline, diesel, firewood, and heating oil.

-When deciding on a primary heating fuel, more and more people are choosing propane.
+When deciding on a primary heating fuel, more and more people are switching to Propane.
 There are many reasons why…

 Propane vs. Heating Oil (Diesel)

 - Most are unaware that heating oil and diesel fuel are virtually the same product.
-Nevertheless, heating oil customers will often pay a premium over diesel fuel at the pump.
-Propane is typically much cheaper on a per-liter basis.
+Propane is typically cheaper than heating oil (and Diesel) on a per-liter basis.

 - There are many examples of costly remediation claims caused by leaking oil tanks.
 If you currently own an oil tank, likely your insurance agent has asked you about it.
 In fact, insurance rates will often be higher for homes and businesses outfitted with aging oil systems.
-Ground contamination concerns are eliminated by switching from oil to propane.
+Ground contamination concerns are eliminated by simply switching from oil to propane heat.

-- Propane can be stored safely in a tank or cylinder for decades without spoiling, and does not require the addition of fuel stabilizers.
+- Propane can be stored safely in a tank or cylinder for decades without spoiling, and without the addition of fuel stabilizers.
 The same can’t be said for other liquid fuels.
 This makes propane the ideal choice for back-up power systems.

-- Propane is cleaner burning than heating oil, and helps significantly lower emissions.
+- Propane is cleaner burning than heating oil, and has significantly lower emissions.

 Propane vs. Natural Gas (NG)

-- There is no denying that Propane is more expensive than Natural Gas on a per-liter basis.
+- Propane is more expensive than Natural Gas on a per-liter basis.
 This difference in price is primarily attributable to the higher costs of handling, transportation, and final delivery (Pipeline vs. Truck).
 However;

-- If a NG pipeline is not available at your location, installing a new stand-alone propane system is considerably cheaper (and much easier) than trenching and extending NG distribution lines.
+- If a NG pipeline is not available at your location, installing a new stand-alone propane system is considerably cheaper (and much simpler) than trenching and extending gas distribution lines.
 Depending on your consumption and the site, it could take years (or even decades) to recoup the initial cost of installing a new NG service.

-- Propane contains nearly twice the heating energy (BTU’s) of NG .
-In other words, you require half as much Propane by volume to produce the same amount of heat .
+- Propane contains nearly twice the heating energy (BTU’s) of Natural Gas .
+In other words, you require half as much Propane by volume to produce the same amount of heat!

-- Propane tank rental charges are typically at par or cheaper than the monthly stand-by (meter) fees associated with NG service.
+- Annual propane tank rental charges are typically cheaper than the monthly stand-by (meter) fees associated with NG service.

 - Propane fuels a variety of common, and readily available, gas appliances.

-- Propane systems can be installed virtually anywhere a delivery truck can gain access, or a person can physically pack a propane cylinder.
-Due to the cost of trenching and burying distribution lines, NG service is typically only available in densely populated areas, industrial parks, or high consumption commercial areas.
+- Propane systems are extremely versatile.
+They can be installed virtually anywhere a delivery truck can gain access, or a person can physically pack a propane cylinder.
+Due to the cost of trenching and burying gas distribution lines, NG service is typically only available in densely populated areas, industrial parks, or high consumption commercial areas.

-Propane vs. A Heat Pump (With electric furnace or electric baseboard back-up)
+Propane vs. A Heat Pump (With an electric furnace or electric baseboard back-up)

 - During these colder months, a back-up heating system is required to heat your home.
 Resistance heating with electricity is often extremely inefficient, and costly.
+Think of a giant toaster!
 Depending on your home, personal habits, and home layout, resistance heating can be 2-3 times the cost of heating the same square-footage with propane.

 - With the current rate of government spending, and the push to electrify the Provincial economy, it is not unreasonable to assume that BC Hydro’s prices will rise significantly in the coming years.
 Project overruns (think Site C) and aging infrastructure costs will place even more upward pressure on electricity rates in the years ahead.

 - One must consider the operating costs of a heating system over the long term.
-Quality heat pump systems are expensive. $15-20k is typical.
-The new duct-less heat pumps being marketed today are relatively inexpensive to purchase, yet their quality and working life is yet to be determined.
+Quality heat pump systems are expensive to install. $15-25k is typical.
+The new duct-less heat pumps being touted today are relatively inexpensive to purchase, but are designed for smaller spaces.
+Their quality and working life is also subject to debate.
 Propane systems are simple and time tested.
-They often operate for decades with very little maintenance or additional expenditure.
+They can operate for decades with very little maintenance or additional expenditure.

-- When the power goes out, relying solely on electric heating will leave you in the cold.
+- When the power goes out -and it often does- relying solely on electrical heating will leave you in the cold.
 It’s as simple as that.

 Propane vs. Wind / Solar Energy